joseangeldelangel10/SimpleTweet/README.md

 The following **required** functionality is completed:

 * [x] User can sign in to Twitter using OAuth login
-* [x] User can view the tweets from their home timeline eyes
+* [x] User can view the tweets from their home timeline
 * [x] User can Logout
 * [x] User can compose a new tweet
 * [x] User can pull to refresh, view character count and embed images